nathanramoscfa/pycgapi/docs/source/index.rst

 Quick Start
 ===========

-To initialize the ``coingeckoapi`` client, simply run the following code based on your API plan:
+To initialize the ``cgapi`` client, simply run the following code based on your API plan:

 **Demo (Beta) API:**

 .. code-block:: python

-    from coingeckoapi import CoinGeckoAPI
+    from cgapi import CoinGeckoAPI
     api = CoinGeckoAPI()  # no API key required for public API

 **Paid Plan API:**